Kink Party Outfit Ideas: What to Wear to a Play Party

 Five Ways I’m Trying to Increase Sustainability in My Femme Style

 Acknowledgement and disclaimer: Before I dive in, I want to acknowledge that to a certain extent many sustainability practices (including those I have listed here) require privileges that many people do not have access to, including money and time.
-It is also not ultimately possible for individuals to save the planet – this must come from corporations and governments.
+It is also not ultimately possible for individuals to save the planet.
+The biggest changes must come from corporations and governments.
 This list is not a prescription or a set of instructions, and you know best what is possible for your life.
 This is simply what works for me.
 I’m also far from perfect and frequently fail to live up to the high standards I set for myself.
 No ethical consumption under capitalism, etc.

 Breaking Up with Fast Fashion

-If you buy fast fashion because it is accessible to you, in terms of pricing or available sizes, please don’t feel bad even for a second.
-That’s not what this section is about.
-What I’m talking about here is the companies and culture that encourage unnecessary impulse buys, large “hauls” of things that will be worn once or twice (or never worn), and fashions that change overnight.
+Fast fashion brands encourage damaging practices like unnecessary impulse buys, large “hauls” of things that will be worn once or twice (or never worn), and fashions that change overnight.

 Buying (and Selling/Donating) Second Hand

 I love getting new clothes and shoes, but I actually very rarely buy anything apart from underwear brand new any more.
 My town has a large number of charity and second-hand shops, and I often find nice pieces at bargain prices there.
-I also spend far too much time browsing the Vinted app and watch-listing things, a small fraction of which I’ll eventually buy.
+I also spend far too much time browsing apps like Vinted and Depop and watch-listing things, a small fraction of which I’ll eventually buy.
 My favourite recent finds include a fabulous leather jacket and some Lucy & Yak rainbow dungarees.

 I just had a major clear-out of clothes I no longer wear.
 I’m going to sell on a few bits, and the rest I’ll either pass on to friends, take to clothing swaps, or donate to charity.
 That way, they’re not either languishing in the back of my wardrobe or creating more waste, and can instead be worn and enjoyed by someone else.

-Of course, second-hand clothing isn’t totally without its issues (delivery emissions when you buy or sell online being the obvious one, and it’s still possible to over-consume thrifted items), but it’s one way to reduce clothing waste and reduce purchases of new items.
+Of course, second-hand clothing isn’t totally without its issues (delivery emissions when you buy or sell online being the obvious one, and it’s still possible to over-consume thrifted items), but it’s one way to reduce clothing waste and reduce purchases of new items while enjoying style in a more sustainable way.

-I love clothes, shoes, and accessories I can wear multiple ways.
-For that reason, I’ve started looking for more versatile items when I shop.
-One of my favourite dresses at the moment is a simple one that I can dress down with leggings and a cardigan, make playful with fun tights and stompy boots, or dress way up with a petticoat, a waist belt and heels for a night out.
+I enjoy getting creative with my presentation.
+For this reason, I love clothes, shoes, and accessories I can wear multiple ways.
+One of my favourite dresses at the moment is a simple one that I can dress down with leggings and a cardigan, make playful with fun tights and stompy boots, or dress way up with a petticoat, a waist belt and heels for a wedding or date.

-I also recently got this gorgeous green multiway dress from IDENTITY LINGERIE, a “slow fashion” brand that follows zero-waste practices.
-It’s wearable in so many different ways that it feels a bit like a new dress every time I put it on.
+I recently got this gorgeous green multiway dress from IDENTITY LINGERIE.
+IDENTITY is a slow fashion brand that makes lingerie, nightwear, dresses, and more, all while following zero-waste practices.
+This dress is wearable in so many different ways that it feels a bit like a new dress every time I put it on.
 The multiway bridesmaid dress trend has been popular for bridal parties for some time, but I think they’re a great choice for anyone looking to get more mileage out of one garment.

 Buying Recycled and Upcycled Materials